 Arch EFI Luks

 Setting up FDE with UKI (Unified Kernel Images) and Secure Boot with Arch Linux was slightly more confusing that I anticipated.
 Just wanted to knock out a quick how to on actually building this the right way.
-It seems to be the right configuration conceptually, but the tools used like dracut
+It seems to be the right configuration conceptually, but the tools used like dracut vs mkinitcpio in the wiki made it hard to piece together.
+A opinionated Ansible playbook is hopefully coming soon.

 - Boot the system into the UEFI/BIOS.
 Set

-mode. - Boot into the live Arch ISO and perform typical setup steps from the installation guide.
+Secure BoottoSetupmode. - Boot into the live Arch ISO and perform typical setup steps from the installation guide.

 - Setup networking

-to sync clocks
+timedatectlto sync clocks

 - Partition and encrypt the disks.
 This can be fairly arbitrary, but an unencrypted FAT32 partition for the UKI is required.
 I’ll outline a sample partition scheme here: